Songun: Economic implications

 "Military-first politics" originated with the attempt at recovery—the "Arduous March"—from the economic troubles during the famine that swept North Korea in the 1990s.
 In order to overcome the economic crisis, the army was expected to work at the forefront.
-The government set a strategic goal of becoming "a powerful and prosperous nation" through military-first policy.
+The government set a strategic goal of becoming "a powerful and prosperous nation" through its military-first policy.
 Sergey Kurbanov, head of the Institute of Korean Studies of the University of Saint Petersburg, described in his Daily NK interview how the members of the nouveau riche in North Korea support the military-first politics in order to secure their wealth.